-In this respect, the Developers' Association is to select the facility Management Company in April 2016.
+In this respect, the Developers' Association is currently selecting the facility Management Company.

 6. Analysis of Alternatives

 The project site is located within the PV Park already dedicated to development for solar energy projects.

 When evaluating alternatives, particular emphasis was placed on the environmental and social implications of the alternatives to ensure that the option selected is environmentally sound and meets the Egyptian Laws and regulations.